canjs/can-fixture/docs/types/Store.prototype.createData.md

 @function can-fixture/StoreType.prototype.createData createData
 @parent can-fixture/StoreType.prototype

-@description A `requestHandler` that creates an item in the store.
+@description Creates records in the store.
+It can serve as a `requestHandler`.

 @signature `Store.createData(request, response)`

-  A `requestHandler` that creates an item in the store.
+  Creates records in the store.
+It can serve as a `requestHandler`.

   ```js
   import {QueryLogic, fixture} from "can";